Austinkuria/attendance-system/documentation.md

 - Visual inspection of query results for accuracy and completeness
 - Testing of complex aggregation pipelines for dashboard statistics
 - Verification of projection operations to ensure minimal data transfer
-- Manual testing of indexed vs. non-indexed field queries
+- Testing of indexed vs. non-indexed field queries
 - Response time observations for various query patterns

 Data Volume Testing: